 As a Premier Accredited Center of the Professional Association of Therapeutic Horsemanship International (PATH Int'I), Green Chimneys operates superior equine education and interaction.
-Equine-assisted learning, therapeutic riding, vocational barn work, equine sport, a driving program, and vaulting are activities offered to student on the Brewster campus.
-Lead staff holds PATH Int'I Instructor Certification, Equine Assisted Growth And Learning Association Certification (EAGALA), and/or Special Olympics Coaching background.
+Equine-assisted learning, vocational barn work, and relationship-based equine activities are offered to students on the Brewster campus.
+Lead staff hold PATH Int'I Equine Specialist Certification and/or other equine-assisted learning credential/certification.
 A broad range of additional credentials in various equine activities and qualifications to implement high quality programs for children with special needs provides a curriculum of challenging, hands-on activities that engage individual children and encourage them to explore their potential through caring for and interacting with the horse.

-In the Equine Program, children learn how to care for the 20 horses, donkeys and ponies, and to manage their behavior and emotions to benefit their relationship with the animals.
+In the Equine Program, children learn how to care for the 20 horses, donkeys and ponies, and to manage their own behavior and emotions while building a relationship with the animals.
 Interns have the opportunity to support children who have been unsuccessful socially or academically as they begin to experience success in the particularly supportive surroundings of the equine program.
-Interns participate in carefully guided interactions, helping students to develop riding and stable management skills that enhance social, emotional, physical and academic growth beyond the horse barn.
-Interns in this area assist in riding classes, work one-on-one with students, and are responsible for taking care of the daily needs of our equine herd.
+Interns participate in carefully guided interactions, helping students to develop stable management skills that enhance social, emotional, physical and academic growth beyond the horse barn.
+Interns in this area assist in equine education classes, work one-on-one with students, and are responsible for taking care of the daily needs of our equine herd.